PrimusLV/PM-Installer/README.md

 [*] PocketMine-MP set-up wizard
 # ...
 ```
-Script will run PocketMine-MP automatically if.
+Script will run PocketMine-MP automatically if everything went fine.

-###Disclaimer
+>Disclimer:
-This script were made to learn bash scripting.
+>This script were made to learn bash scripting.